-Change the locks.
-You want to control who has a key to your house and the best way is by changing the locks.
+You want to control who has a key to your house and the best way to do this is by changing the locks.
 The seller gave you every key they had but can you be sure they gave out every key in existence?

-A change of address is valid for a whole year (this is for first class mail, period is shorter for some other types of mail) and each piece of mail that gets forwarded gets a handy yellow sticker.
+A change of address is valid for a whole year (this is for first-class mail, the period is shorter for some other types of mail) and each piece of mail that gets forwarded gets a handy yellow sticker.
 I use that as my guide to notify companies of an address change.

 It’s one thing to get a home inspection and it’s another to get systems serviced.
-The technician who comes out to do the work can also estimate the remaining useful life of the unit so you aren’t surprised.
+The technician who comes out to do the work of servicing systems can also estimate the remaining useful life of the unit so you aren’t surprised.

 You’re in a bigger place, you might have purchased more furniture or items, take this time to compile a home inventory.
 If you used a moving company, ask them for a copy of the manifest and you have yourself a solid head start.

 The last time you thought about your emergency fund, you didn’t own a home.
-You didn’t own a home that had a heating system, a cooling system, a hot water heater, and a thousand other different systems that need to work correctly for you to remain comfortable.
+Now you own a heating system, a cooling system, a water heater, and a thousand other different systems that need to work correctly for you to remain comfortable.